yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 As we can see, at the beginning, the agent fails very often, while after about 200 iterations, it learns how to reach the goal successfully and the success ratio is pretty high.
 But note the success ratio is very unstable but the tendency of the progress of learning should be similar.
 ![](/assets/Q_table.png)
 Here is the visualization of the Q table.
-As we can see, the position hole,
+As we can see, the position hole, 5, 7, 11, 12, are empty as well as the end point, 15.
+There are some intuitive values, e.g., in position 13, going right is more closer to the goal, while counterintuitive cases exist, like position 14, going up has high value.

 ##### Parameters tuning